RussellPolitzky/quake/README.md

 ![](README-plot_data-1.png) Notice `theme_timeline_with_y_axis_text` theme add-on, which is one of two themes provided by the `quake` package, the other being `theme_timeline`, which turns off all y-axis graphics inclusing the text.

 Also notice that by adding `y = country`, a timeline, separated by country, is produceb.
-Without this optional aesthetic, all quakes will be plotted on a single timeline.
+Without this optional aesthetic, all quakes will be plotted in a single timeline.

-Adding Labels to An Earthquake Timeline
+Adding labels to An Earthquake Timeline
 ---------------------------------------

 The example above shows a timeline without labels.
 That is, the timeline doesn't show the actual locations at which the quakes happened.
 The `geom_timeline_label` solves this problem.